Status: finalizing rough draft of full manuscript, polished by Dec 2017, press TBD.

 With Ballots & Bullets demonstrates the pivotal role of mass partisanship in epochal Civil War politics.
 It challenges scholarship from history and political science with evidence from America’s most costly and consequential conflict, which still echoes in politics today.
 In themes & methods, it is a mix of Berinsky’s (2009) In Time of War, Faust’s (2008) This Republic of Suffering, and Costa & Kahn’s (2008) Heroes & Cowards.

 The book makes three key contributions about mass partisanship in the Civil War, utilizing vast datasets that include 6 decades of election returns, 1 million individual geo-located Union soldier records, the Census, and a nationally representative sample of newspapers:

-- Ordinary partisanship made citizens electorally impervious to unprecedented political-military events and the national accumulation of unfathomable casualties.
+- Ordinary local partisanship made citizens electorally impervious to unprecedented political-military events and the national accumulation of unfathomable casualties.

-- Ordinary partisanship drove participation in the organized killing of opposing partisans: enlistment, desertion, and greater likelihood of death in national service.
+- Ordinary local partisanship drove participation in the organized killing of opposing partisans: enlistment, desertion, and greater likelihood of death in national service.

 Pieces of the Puzzle

 - MPSA 2015: “Wartime Events & Electoral Consequences in Civil War America.”